vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 In most cases, this is not a reason to upgrade the appliance, and in the meanwhile, this is good enough (for me at least).

-What matters most for a smart device really depends on individual preferences: is it it's features, privacy, price, or durability?
+What matters most for a smart device really depends on individual preferences: is it its features, privacy, price, or durability?

 For me, it’s privacy (running everything locally) and durability.